catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 Light powder, sticks to conductors within 2px and prevents them from conducting spark.
 Auto-ignites at 1583 K, otherwise does not burn.
 Poor heat conductor.
 Also absorbs electrons, anti-protons.
 THDR will be absorbed without exploding.
 Blocks LIGH.

 ## NTRI (Neutrino)
 Glows when inside of another element, turns NEUT -> ELEC + PHOT and ELEC -> PHOT.
-Goes through everything (even DMND), doesn't conduct heat.
+Goes through everything (even DMND).

+Will "copy" temp of particles that are not HEAC, and set HEAC's temp to its own when it passes through it.
+NTRI will trigger BOMB, but not DEST.
+NTRI causes DEUT to explode with newtonian gravity and pressure.

 ## MILK
 Heals STKM, slowly spoils.
 Can slow down spoiling by keeping it cold (< 5 C) or pasturizing it (heating it to around 70 C for a while.
 Putting it near SOIL, MUD, BCOL, COAL or BCTR will increase the rate it spoils.
 Turns into BCTR when spoiled.
 Evaporates into calcium and water.